The CW’s Flash/Arrow crossover last week was loads of fun.

 What saw publication was an abridged version — long story and lingering frustration

-Hero 6, which opens this weekend, and I'm not being insensitive to the cost of movie tickets when I say it's worth the price of admission all by itself.
+The new animated Disney feature Big Hero 6 opens this weekend.
+I’m not being insensitive to the cost of movie tickets when I say the six-minute animated short that precedes it, “Feast”, is worth the price of admission all by itself.

 Inset: Detail of cover to Action Comics #1 © 1938 DC Comics.